-Delivery of Cocaine Under 50 Grams
+Delivery of Cocaine or Heroin Under 50 Grams

-Possession of Cocaine Between 50-450 Grams
+Possession of Cocaine or Heroin Between 50-450 Grams

 According to Michigan law, possession with intent to deliver cocaine in an amount between 50-450 grams is a 20-year felony.
 You will need an experienced criminal defense attorney, like Barton Morris, fighting for you.
 In Michigan, the potential for abuse is a critical factor in determining which schedule a drug is placed in, and Cocaine is one of the most highly abused drugs out there.